What Is Compliance Monitoring? A Complete Guide - Visualping

 Regulatory pages change more often than most teams realize.
 Across the Visualping platform, 39.3% of government and regulatory pages detected at least one change in the past 30 days (Visualping platform data, March 2026).
 That is roughly two out of every five monitored pages updating in a single month.

 One thing worth knowing: web pages and PDF documents behave very differently.
-Among regulatory monitors on our platform, web pages changed 41% of the time in the past 30 days, while PDFs changed just 10.4% (Visualping platform data, March 2026).
+Among Visualping regulatory monitors in the 30 days ending April 2026, web pages changed 41% of the time.
+PDFs changed just 10.4%.
 PDFs change 4x less often, but when a regulatory PDF does update, it is almost always substantive: a new filing, an amended regulation, or revised guidance.
 Set lower check frequencies for PDFs, but treat every change as high-priority.

 Internal Policy Adherence